PHT-Medic/documentation/src/guide/admin/train-review.md

 # Train Review
-As a station administrator, you have a very important role when it comes to trains: If your station was part of a fully approved proposal the analyst user who set it up is able to create trains with your station as a halt.
-Upon its execution, it will naturally make a stop at your station requiring approval.
-Here, you may review the analysis code and see whether the station data under your responsibility is used correctly.
-If it is, approve the train so it may make its way to the next station.
-If it is not, you may reject the train, effectively stopping its execution.
-If you do so, we encourage you to inform the data analyst of the reason, so that they get the chance to revise it.
+As a station administrator, you have a crucial role in trains: If your station was part of an approved proposal, the analyst who set it up can create trains with your station.
+Before a valid train is built, it requires approval.
+Here, you may review the analysis code and see whether your provided station data will be used according to the study protocol.
+If it is, approve the train.
+If it is not, you may reject the train, effectively blocking its execution on your site.
+If you do so, we encourage you to inform the data analyst of the reason so they can revise it.
+After approval or rejection of each site, the train is built.

-In order to review trains follow these steps:
+To review trains, follow these steps:
 1. Within the home area (top left), you need to select **Trains** in the left navigation, and then the Option **Incoming** to its right.
 2. Here, you can view all approved, rejected, as well as trains awaiting either (Optional: Use the search bar at the